BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: biopie Dataset

 \subsection{Data Annotation}

 Two annotators with graduate-level backgrounds in computer science and biomedical research are recruited.
-All annotators receive training before starting the task.
-One annotator leads the overall annotation process and annotates the entire dataset.
-To ensure consistency, the other annotator independently annotates every biomedical experimental protocol.
+The annotators receive training before starting the task.
+The dataset was annotated by these two annotators in a double-blind, parallel manner.
+A lead annotator then reconciled all discrepancies between the two versions to produce the final gold-standard labels.
 For all protocols, we compute inter-annotator agreement using Cohen’s kappa~\citep{davies1982measuring}.
 The kappa score for entity annotation is 79.20\% and for relation annotation is 68.26\%, achieving a level of consistency comparable to that reported in existing literature~\citep{luan-etal-2018-multi, zhang2024scier}.